jcapellman/MLIDS/README.md

 * Documentation
 * Malicious Traffic samples
 * Benign Traffic Samples
+* Scripting and Automation tools to promote repeatability

 ## License
 As noted this is licensed under the GPL-3.0 License.